AKumar-dev/ChattyChat/README.md

 Quits the client and removes from list of clients stored on the server.

-#### if no commands are specified, the typed text will be sent to all clients
+#### If no commands are specified, the typed text will be sent to all clients